-All Mount Mary students are required to take one Mount Mary University "global-designated" course (3-4 credits).
+All Mount Mary students are required to take one Mount Mary University "global-designated" course (3- 4 credits).
+Accepted courses are those with a global designation in the year the course was taken.

 Core Requirements

 All Mount Mary students are required to complete a minimum of 48 credits in the core curriculum.
 Fulfillment of the writing, math, oral communication and world language course requirements may count towards fulfillment of the 48-credit core requirement.
 Refer to the section Academic Information in this Bulletin for a detailed description of the core curriculum.